2025–26 London City Lionesses season

-The 2025–26 season is London City Lionesses' 6th season in existence and their inaugural season in the Women's Super League, the highest level of the football pyramid after gaining promotion for the first time as 2024–25 Women's Championship winners.
+The 2025–26 season is London City Lionesses' 7th season in existence with 2025–26 their inaugural season in the Women's Super League, the highest level of the football pyramid after gaining promotion for the first time as 2024–25 Women's Championship winners.

+On 21 December 2025, Jocelyn Prêcheur was sacked by the club.
+Eder Maestre was appointed as manager on 2 January 2026.